Joe Mantiply: New York Yankees

 On November 8, 2016, Mantiply was claimed off waivers by the New York Yankees.
-He was released on November 28, and signed a new minor league contract in December 2016.
-He elected free agency on November 6, 2017.
+He was released on November 28, and signed a new minor league contract with the team on November 30.
+Mantiply spent the 2017 season with the Triple–A Scranton/Wilkes-Barre RailRiders, making 35 appearances and registering a 6–5 record and 2.83 ERA with 62 strikeouts across 70 innings pitched.
+He elected free agency following the season on November 6, 2017.

 Cincinnati Reds

 On November 13, 2017, Mantiply signed a minor league contract with the Cincinnati Reds.
-On March 9, 2018, Mantiply underwent Tommy John surgery, and was out for 2018.
-On October 11, 2018, Mantiply resigned a minor league deal for the 2019 season.
+On March 9, 2018, Mantiply underwent Tommy John surgery, and was ruled out for entirety of the season.
+On October 11, 2018, Mantiply re–signed with the team on a minor league deal for the 2019 season.

 New York Yankees (second stint)

 On August 9, 2019, Mantiply was traded to the New York Yankees in exchange for cash considerations.
 On August 11, the Yankees selected Mantiply's contract.
 He made his 2019 debut on August 12, against the Baltimore Orioles.
 He earned his first major league win after relieving Chad Green for three innings.
 On August 13, Mantiply was designated for assignment.
-He became a free agent following the 2019 season.
+He elected free agency following the season on November 4.